10 Hot Tub Setup Tips For Your Lay-Z-Spa

 As a rule of thumb, your Lay-Z-Spa should not be used or left unused for long periods of time when the ambient temperature is 4ºC (40ºF) or below.
 This is because there is always the risk of water freezing inside the pump and spa, causing irreparable damage.
 In this scenario, your spa will unfortunately not be covered under warranty.

-However if of course, you own a Lay-Z-Spa with Freeze Shield™ technology you can use it all year round.
+However, if you own a Lay-Z-Spa with Freeze Shield™ technology you can use it all year round.
 With this built-in technology, the pump enters a power-saving mode whilst maintaining the internal temperature of the pump to prevent freezing.

 10. Do Not Use An Extension Cable